On behalf of the entire MapR community, I’m happy to report that MapR 5.1 is now generally available.

 - Security enhancements, including:

-- Access Control Expressions (ACEs) for files and streams (in addition to MapR-DB) allow use of Boolean expressions when setting permissions on files, directories, and whole volumes.
+- Access Control Expressions (ACEs) for files and streams (in addition to MapR Database) allow use of Boolean expressions when setting permissions on files, directories, and whole volumes.
 ACEs reduce complexity compared to access control lists (ACLs) in a big data environment, where the setup of granular roles lead to hard-to-read ACLs with a higher chance for administrative error.

 - Additionally, whole-volume ACEs offer administrators a volume-level "filter" over file and directory permissions, guaranteeing that the data in a given volume is only accessible to specific individuals or groups of individuals.
 Whole-volume ACEs are especially critical in multi-tenant environments.